Teaching/classroom assistant: job description

-- supporting children across the curriculum, often with a particular focus on maths, reading and writing
+- helping pupils with their learning, often with a particular focus on maths, reading and writing

-- helping to develop programmes of learning activities and adapting appropriate materials
+- helping develop programmes of learning activities and adapting appropriate materials

 - motivating and encouraging pupils

-Vacancies are advertised in local authority vacancy lists, local and national newspapers and in publications such as the Times Educational Supplement.
+Vacancies are advertised on local and central government websites, and on specialist educational news sites such as the Times Educational Supplement .
 Schools may also recruit directly.